Image of top, affiliate, marketing, mistakes, avoid

 Pro Tip

-Create a “Money Page” dashboard.
+Create a “Money Page” dashboard using Google Data Studio or Geckoboard.
 Track daily: Clicks per post, conversion rate per product, revenue per traffic source.
 Check it every morning for 5 minutes.
 This single habit will 10x your earnings because you’ll stop guessing and start doubling down on what works.

 Remember keyword stuffing?
 That died.
-But in 2026, a new monster emerged: AI-assisted content that’s optimized for search engines but reads like it was written by a robot having a stroke.
+But in 2026, a new monster emerged: AI-assisted content that’s optimized for search engines but reads like it was written by a robot having a stroke using tools like Surfer SEO or Frase.

 Google’s March 2025 update specifically targeted “content created primarily for search engines”[7].
 They’re using advanced NLP to detect patterns that indicate automation.
 The result?
-Sites pumping out 50 AI-generated articles a week saw their rankings evaporate.
+Sites pumping out 50 AI-generated articles a week saw their rankings evaporate overnight.

 But here’s the plot twist: human-written, personal content is performing better than ever.
 My most successful post in 2026 is 3,400 words long and includes personal failure stories.
 It ranks #1 for “affiliate marketing mistakes” and has a 6.8% conversion rate because people trust me.